harshkheskani/SudokuSolver/README.md

 # SudokuSolver
-A programme that uses a back tracking algorithm to solve any given sudoku puzzle.
+A sudoku solver built using python that uses a back tracking algorithm to solve any given sudoku.